 No hiding place – on one side the nightmare

 As vegans, we walk a path in a difficult place.
-It is a place where on one side we are beset by the heartbreaking tragedy of what our species does to others.
+It is a place where on one side we are beset by the heart wrenching tragedy of what our species does to others.
 There is no escape whatsoever from this.
-So completely contrary to the ‘shoving ideas down other people’s throats’ accusation that is frequently flung at vegans, the challenges of living in a world completely oblivious to the extent of their gruesome obsession with death and torment are inescapable.
+Completely contrary to the ‘shoving ideas down other people’s throats’ accusation that is frequently flung at vegans, the challenges of living in a world completely oblivious to the extent of their gruesome obsession with death and torment are inescapable.
 Once we see it, we can’t un-see it and moreover we have no place to hide.

 Almost every advert, every conversation, every TV programme, every aisle of every shop, every field, every building, every person we see everywhere is casually flaunting the results of both the tyranny of our species, and its profound disconnection from the consequences of our actions.